zachmay/inventorium/report.md

 ```

 This implementation of the `ToJSON` typeclass enables Servant to automatically marshall a
-`BuildingDetail` value into a JSON encoding for returning in an API response.
+`BuildingDetail` value into a JSON encoding for use in API responses.
 Essentially,
-we convert the building record to JSON using Persistent's automatically generated ToJSON
+we convert the building record to JSON using Persistent's automatically generated `ToJSON`
-implementation and update the resulting record with a field for the building's rooms if
+implementation for `Building` and update the resulting record with a field for the building's
-present.
+rooms if present.

 ```
 data BuildingSortBy = BuildingSortByDateCreated